influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 This feature can be enabled in the configuration `http` group of the configuration.
 Activation requires simply setting the property `https-enabled` to `true` and then providing a path to a certificate with the property `https-certificate`.

-Note that enabling HTTPS implies using the `https` protocol in connection URLs.

 The following example shows how this is done in the `kapacitor.conf` file.